bbelson2/coro-mc-wwl-code/Library.md

 | api_i2c.h/.cpp | Asynchronously read and write to a I2C bus (for use with the development board's accelerometer) |
 | api_timer.h/.cpp | Asynchronous timer event stream |

-Fo the application project, application-level test classes were created, based on the HAL code,  including:
+For the application project, application-level test classes were created, based on the HAL code,  including:

 | File | Content |
 |---|---|